 What costs and assistance should I know about?

-Whether you have a new or existing businesses it is critical to be aware of costs, incentives and grants that impact your business.
-This dashboard provides you with a snapshot of the major costs of conducting a business in Red Deer County and assistance available to Red Deer County businesses.
+Whether you have a new or existing business it is critical to be aware of costs, incentives and grants that impact your business.
+This dashboard provides you with a snapshot of the major costs of conducting business in Red Deer County and assistance available to Red Deer County businesses.

 The tax rate in Red Deer County is one of the most favourable in Canada.
 This means: